-With the results of your gut health test, you can make a more educated decision about which formula is best for your child’s needs.
+With your gut health test results, you can make a more educated decision about which formula is best for your child’s needs.

-Mothers who are pumping their breast milk, you can strengthen your child’s immune system by strengthening yours.
+Mothers who are pumping their breast milk, you can strengthen your child’s immune system by supporting yours.

-With microbiome testing, we can figure out which bacteria in stomach may be causing your GI issues.
+With microbiome testing, we can figure out which bacteria in the gut may be causing your GI issues.

-Based on your gut flora, we formulate personalized probiotics that may help boost your immune response.
+Based on your gut flora, we formulate a personalized probiotic supplement that may help boost your immune response.
 In turn, the probiotics in breast milk that you pump will promote your child’s immune cell activity as well.
-Let’s take a look at the strong link colostrum in breast milk and how it strengthens the child’s immune system.

 Although it is important to note that you have to be careful when supplementing.
 Some supplements may be low-quality or even be contaminated with strains of fungus and other bacteria.